tkd708/fluxnet_2025/README.md

 # fluxnet_2025
-A demo site for my poster presentation at FLUXNET conference 2025
+A demo website for the poster presentation of Naoya Takeda (QUT) at FLUXNET conference 2025